Cerise (comics)

 Cerise is a fictional superhero appearing in American comic books published by Marvel Comics, in particular those featuring Excalibur and other books of the X-Men franchise.
 Created by Alan Davis, the character first appeared in Excalibur #47 (March 1992).

 Publication history

 Cerise first appeared in Excalibur #47 (March 1992), created by Alan Davis.
+Visually the character was a reuse of a design for a proposed series called Warpforce, pitched to DC Comics by Davis and Paul Neary.
+When DC passed on the series Davis decided to refine the design and include it in Excalibur.